Rescuers free man trapped in grain bin in Grant County

-STITZER, Wis. – A man was taken to UW Health University Hospital after being rescued from a grain bin this morning in Grant County.
+STITZER, Wis. — Emergency responders rescued a man trapped in a grain bin Monday morning in Grant County, and he was released from the hospital Monday afternoon.

-Authorities responded to the farm on Grandview Road in Liberty Township around 8:30 a.m., according to Steve Braun, Grant County emergency management director.
+Authorities responded to a farm on Grandview Road near Stitzer at about 8:30 a.m., according to county Emergency Management Director Steve Braun.

-“It was a successful rescue,” Braun said. “(The farmer) was trapped above the chest, very deep in the grain.”

-Braun did not identify the rescued man and did not know details of the man’s injuries.
+Rescue crews determined that 71-year-old David Reiter was buried to his chest inside a grain bin that was filled with shelled corn.

 About 75 members of fire departments and tactical rescue teams from Grant, Iowa and Lafayette counties responded to the scene, Braun said.